hapipal/confidence/README.md

 ### Ranges

 Ranges provide a way to filter a value based on numerical buckets.
-The criteria value must be an integer and it matched against the highest bucket limit it can fit.
+The criteria value must be an integer and it matched against the lowest bucket limit it can fit.

 ```json
 {